-To assess the likely effect on energy consumption resulting from the use of RIF's, several forms of a lifecycle cost minimization model are employed.
+To assess the likely effect on energy consumption resulting from the use of RIF's, several forms of a life-cycle cost minimization model are employed.
 The present value of total life-cycle heating-related costs is expressed as a function of the thermal resistance of the building envelope.
-This cost expression is minimized to find the economically optimum (i.e., most costeffective) level of thermal resistance.
+This cost expression is minimized to find the economically optimum (i.e., most cost-effective) level of thermal resistance.
 Because of the exactly inverse relationship between resistance and the rate of heat flow conducted through the building envelope, this model also yields a formula for the economically optimum rate of thermal transmission, which forms the basis for the optimum performance standard itself.
 Since the actual price paid for energy is used in this formula, the resulting rate of thermal transmission is considered privately optimum.
 Moreover, it is possible to introduce price multiplier RIF's into this formula in order to determine the socially optimum rate of transmission.
 Thus, the socially optimum rate (using RIF's) can be compared with the privately optimum rate (without RIF's).
 The comparison is made for the alternative forms of the model which result from varying the assumptions regarding the cost of resistance and effective degree days.

-In general, it is found that the introduction of RIF's would have a restraining influence on the energy consumption ceiling allowed under the conservation performance standard, assuming the most probable range for the price multiplier RIF values: RIF>1 (that is, the social value is greater than the actual price paid for energy).
-Using the example of natural gas, rough estimates can be made of the additional energy savings resulting from the use of RIF's.
-A comparison of domestic with imported gas prices is used to derive high and low RIF values.
-Introducing the resulting RIF values of 2.9 and 1.5 into the expression for the socially optimum standard, we find that the energy consumption ceiling allowed under the standard would be 41.3 percent and 18.4 percent lower, respectively, with RIF's than without them.
-The model also shows that in general the higher the RIF value introduced (that is, the higher the ratio of social value to actual price) for an energy type, the lower the energy consumption ceiling allowed by the standard, although this effect steadily diminishes as the RIF value increases.
-Moreover, the additional energy savings resulting from using RIF's are shown to increase as the severity of the climate increases.
-When the restrictive assumptions regarding degree days and the cost of thermal resistance are relaxed, these same relationships between energy consumption and the RIF value on the one hand, and between the extra energy savings due to RIF's and the climate on the other hand, are both maintained.
+In general, it is found that the introduction of RIF's would have a restraining influence on the energy consumption ceiling allowed under the conservation performance standard, assuming the most probable range for the price multiplier RIF values: RIF > 1 (that is, the social value is greater than the actual price paid for energy).
+Using the example of natural gas, a rough estimate can be made of the additional energy savings resulting from the use of RIF's.
+A RIF value of 2.82 results from a comparison of the regulated interstate wellhead price of \$1.42/MCF with the expected cost of synthetic gas from Western coal of about \$4.00.
+Introducing this 2.82 figure into the expression for the socially optimum standard shows that the energy consumption ceiling allowed under the standard would be 40.5% lower with RIF's than without them.
+The model further shows that in general the higher the RIF value introduced (that is, the higher the ratio of social value to actual price) for an energy type, the lower the energy consumption ceiling allowed by the standard, although this effect steadily diminishes as the RIF value increases.
+When the more general forms of the cost model are employed with less restrictive assumptions regarding degree days and the cost of resistance, the same inverse relationship appears between the energy consumption ceiling and the RIF value.